MinhMPA/minhmpa.github.io/research.md

 >
 </iframe>

 If you are still curious, please see the <a href="https://arxiv.org/abs/2302.01331">arXiv preprint</a> for full details.
-Physical Review Letters; Editor's Suggestion; American Physics Society's Outreach-to-the-Press..
+The published version is now <a href="https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.131.111001">online</a> at Physical Review Letters as an Editor's Suggestion.
+You can read the original press release by University of Michigan News <a href="https://news.umich.edu/the-universe-caught-suppressing-cosmic-structure-growth/">here</a>.
+And here is my <a href="https://drive.google.com/file/d/1n8CXz9rjoiPBGgbkAQXByujPVaYo3saO/view?usp=sharing">personal copy</a> of the article about our work on NewScientist.

 ### Field-level, forward-modeling of galaxy clustering